Scene XIII. Seven Wonders

 "It can't be helped," she fidgeted, growing almost annoyed.
 "I mean, how am I supposed to move around freely like this?
 I can't always rely on you pushing me out of the way instead of moving myself!"

 "If you put it like that..."

 "I should have kept my old clothes," she sulked, "at least I can move around without a hunk of metal weighing me down."

 "And change back to that swimsuit of yours?"
 Noel drawled, stretching an arm.
 For some reason, she flushed.
-Noel saw it and raised a brow, "What, it just hit you now?
+Noel saw it and raised a brow.
+"What, it just hit you now?
 Well, it doesn't matter.
 It wasn't suitable for battle anyway.
-At least this is the good stuff," but he looked down at his armour and scowled.
+At least this is the good stuff."
+But he looked down at his armor and scowled.